pguerin3/cwmrc/README.md

 So installing CWM is extremely easy.
 For example, to install in Fedora:
 ```
-# dnf install cwm
+$ sudo dnf install cwm
 ```

 FreeBSD also has CWM in their repository, and is installed as follows:
 ```
-# pkg install cwm
+$ sudo pkg install cwm
 ```

 The ~/.cwmrc configuration file used in the screen shots is similar to this:

 ```
-# these fonts are for the menu
+# these fonts are for the application launcher menu
 fontname fixed-13

 vtile 50